linuxgurugamer/MissionPlanner/README.md

 Toolbar button; hides on pause; drag from anywhere (DragWindow at end)

-Note:  The contents of the file ComboBox2.cs are a derivitive of the combobox from Mechjeb.
-		The license for this file is the GPLv3

 The Mechanical Jeb - Pod version 2.0 from MechJeb is ignored, as it's not used anymore

 Note regarding docking ports:
 	Most known docking ports are recognized.
 Specifically, the following part modules are recognized as being docking ports:

+			Mod								Part Modules
-            // Stock							ModuleDockingNode,
+            Stock							ModuleDockingNode

-            // USI Konstruction					ModuleWeldablePort,
+            USI Konstruction				ModuleWeldablePort

-            // KAS								ModuleKASPort, ModuleKASJointDock,
+            KAS								ModuleKASPort, ModuleKASJointDock

-            // SSTU								SSTUDockingPort, SSTUAnimateControlledDockingNode,
+            SSTU							SSTUDockingPort, SSTUAnimateControlledDockingNode

-            // Tundra Exploration				ModuleGimbalDockingPort,
+            Tundra Exploration				ModuleGimbalDockingPort

-            // B9-style							ModuleDockingNodeHinge,
+            B9-style						ModuleDockingNodeHinge

-            // Kerbal Reusability Expansion		ModuleKREDockingPort,
+            Kerbal Reusability Expansion	ModuleKREDockingPort

+Note regarding Autosaving:
+	There is an option to autosave after every edit, it defaults to on, but you can disable that in the settings so it only saves when you click the Save buttons

+Several sample mission plans have been provided for your use and to provide some guidance how to use the mod:

+	Create Orbital Fueling Station	This is a checklist used to design and build an orbital fueling station.
+									It includes sections for building the station, building the launch vehicle, launching and resupply

+Note:  The contents of the file ComboBox2.cs are a derivitive of the combobox from Mechjeb.
+		The license for this file is the GPLv3